Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineTimeline.md

 # Cinemachine and Timeline

-Use [Timeline](https://docs.unity3d.com/Packages/com.unity.timeline@latest) to activate, deactivate, and blend between CmCameras.
+Use [Timeline](https://docs.unity3d.com/Packages/com.unity.timeline@latest) to activate, deactivate, and blend between CinemachineCameras.
 In Timeline, combine Cinemachine with other GameObjects and assets to interactively implement and tune rich cutscenes, even interactive ones.

 **Tip**: For simple shot sequences, use a [Cinemachine Blend List Camera](CinemachineBlendListCamera.md) instead of Timeline.

 Timeline overrides the priority-based decisions made by [Cinemachine Brain](CinemachineBrain.md).
-When the timeline finishes, control returns to the Cinemachine Brain, which chooses the CmCamera with the highest Priority setting.
+When the timeline finishes, control returns to the Cinemachine Brain, which chooses the CinemachineCamera with the highest Priority setting.

-You control CmCameras in Timeline with a __Cinemachine Shot Clip__.
-Each shot clip points to a CmCamera to activate and then deactivate.
+You control CinemachineCameras in Timeline with a __Cinemachine Shot Clip__.
+Each shot clip points to a CinemachineCamera to activate and then deactivate.
 Use a sequence of shot clips to specify the order and duration of each shot.

-To cut between two CmCameras, place the clips next to each other.
-To blend between two CmCameras, overlap the clips.
+To cut between two CinemachineCameras, place the clips next to each other.
+To blend between two CinemachineCameras, overlap the clips.

 ![Cinemachine Shot Clips in Timeline, with a cut (red) and a blend (blue)](images/CinemachineTimelineShotClips.png)